desi-liarto/data-analyst-desi/Project 2/README.md

 Exploratory Data Analysis (EDA) will be conducted to examine the relationship between pet-friendly parks and the public drinking fountains in Vancouver City.
 The project will involve analyzing the area, operation times, maintainers, and additional information about pet-friendly parks.

 ## Dataset
-The dataset of Drinking Fountains consists of several columns as listed below:
+The dataset is sourced from City of Vancouver Open Data Portal.
+Drinking Fountains consists of several columns as listed below:
   - **MAPID**: A unique identifier for every single drinking fountain.
   - **NAME**: The name of the drinking fountain is located at, while the location is additional location information.
   - **LOCATION**: The additional location information or direction of the drinking fountain.